-Third, we invest in debt and subordinated securities issued by CLOs ("CLO Fund Securities").
-These CLO Fund Securities are primarily managed by our Asset Manager Affiliates, but from time-to-time we make investments in CLO Fund Securities managed by other asset managers.
+Third, the Company invests in debt and subordinated securities issued by CLOs ("CLO Fund Securities").
+These CLO Fund Securities are primarily managed by our Asset Manager Affiliates, but from time-to-time the Company makes investments in CLO Fund Securities managed by other asset managers.
 The CLOs typically invest in broadly syndicated loans, high-yield bonds and other credit instruments.